| Overview: Apart from verbal-language communication, there is another important

 -- In Yugoslavia and Malaysia

--- In Indonesia and Australia for prostitutes
+beckoning animals-- In Indonesia and Australia for prostitutes

 -- In South America -- an attractive woman